fairDataSociety/blossom/README.md

 ### Swarm extension

-In order to properly use the extension locally or to run tests, the required environment must be executed first.
+The Blossom extension can be configured to retreive Bee URL and Bee debug URL directly from the Swarm extension.
+That is requred for running tests successfully.
+Before running tests, the required environment must be executed first.

 The [Swarm extension](https://chrome.google.com/webstore/detail/ethereum-swarm-extension/afpgelfcknfbbfnipnomfdbbnbbemnia) must be installed in the same browser as where the Blossom extension.
 You can install it from the browser's extension store page, or you can build it locally.